Estimated read time: 5 minutes, 23 seconds

 - LinkedIn— LinkedIn gives you a direct connection to more than 500 million users around the world.
-This is where you can feature your most popular blog posts, articles from leaders in your industry, and other useful information.
+This platform allows you to feature your most popular blog posts, articles from leaders in your industry, and other useful information.

 Increase Your Content

 If your website consists solely of a few pages dedicated to your products, you need to up your content game.
 One of the biggest challenges with a subscription-based product is retaining your customers’ interest.
-It’s all too easy for them to succumb to the lures of the next new thing, so you need to prove over and over again that your product is the best option for them.
+It’s all too easy for them to succumb to the lures of the next new thing, so you need to prove that your product is the best option for them.
 How?
-One of the easiest ways to maintain a connection with your customer base is to create consistently valuable content on your website.
+One of the easiest ways to maintain a connection with your customer base is to create consistently valuable content.

 Consider adding a blog to the mix.
-This is a great place to offer in-depth answers to questions about the product that you frequently encounter.
+Blog articles are a great place to offer in-depth answers to questions about the product that you frequently encounter.
 No matter what, the content on your blog should always be of the highest quality— don’t waste readers’ time.
 Add high-value resources that will improve their experience with your product, and you’ll retain your subscribers for the long-term.

 Take care that you blog consistently.
-If visitors to your site know that you’ll be posting on Wednesdays, they’ll be sure to make a point of checking your site on that day.
+If visitors to your site know that you’ll be posting on Wednesdays, they’ll be sure to check your website on that day.
 Miss a few weeks, and they’ll get out of the habit of visiting your site altogether, leaving you the task of winning them back all over again.

-A full-stack e-commerce platform like FastSpring will not only help you engage subscribers without the App Store but retain them as well.
+A full-service ecommerce platform like FastSpring will not only help you engage subscribers without the App Store but retain them as well.
 Interested in learning more about selling online?
-Download our new guide, What You Need to Know About Selling Online.
+Take a look at our Comprehensive Guide to Subscription Revenue to get started.